 Review Summary: Major Affective Disorder: Pleasant Type

-Dr. Richard .P Bentall submitted a six page report in the journal of medical ethics in June 1992.
-A proposal to classify happiness as a psychiatric disorder.
+In June 1992, Dr. Richard .P Bentall submitted a six page report in the journal of medical ethics: a proposal to classify happiness as a psychiatric disorder.

-No, I'm not talking about buddies who offer a helping hand or a much needed conversation to snap you out when appropriate.
-I'm referring to the random dudes and dudettes in the elevator, the office, the classroom or at the coffeehouse coming at 8.00 in the “morning” in your face stating that it’s a beautiful day… just because the sun happens to shine outside.
-Though technically caffeine hasn’t yet worked its way to my system and I’m unable to differentiate “the end of night”, I do not care to argue that a day has 24 hours and you may ***ing die during the 16 remaining, so YOU DON’T KNOW THAT THIS IS A BEAUTIFUL DAY… and neither should you care to argue fellow readers.
+No, I'm not talking about buddies who might offer a helping hand, or a much needed conversation to snap you out when appropriate.
+I'm referring to the random dudes and dudettes in the elevator, the office, the classroom or at the coffeehouse, coming at 8.00 in the “morning” in your face stating that it’s a beautiful day… just because the sun happens to shine outside.
+Though technically caffeine hasn’t yet worked its way to my system, so I’m unable to differentiate “the end of night”, I do not care to argue that a day has 24 hours and you may ***ing die during the 16 remaining, so YOU DON’T KNOW THAT THIS IS A BEAUTIFUL DAY; and neither should you care to argue fellow readers.

 You don’t argue with the ones born happy, because when you do they get “sentimental”.
-They wear a smile 24/7 365 days a year and when they talk the smile gets bigger, a grotesque sight indeed.
+They wear a smile 24/7 365 days a year and when they talk, their smiles grow bigger - a grotesque sight indeed.